calzone-cannoli/aap_schedules/README.md

 ### Installing

-* Once you have pulled down the playbooks, you will need to update the `controller_url` and `controller_token` vars in the group_vars directory with your controller URL and API token, respectively
+* Once you have pulled down the playbooks, you will need to update the `controller_url` and `controller_token` vars in the group_vars/all.yml file with your controller URL and API token, respectively

 ### Executing program